Introduction: Understanding Settlement Agreements in Legal Matters

 4. Confidentiality Clause

 Others also provide for the aspect of confidentiality, whereby you are not supposed to divulge the actual contents as well as the provisions of the agreement to any person except the parties.
-In the context of cases involving debt, the provisions for confidentialityare less common but not entirely unheard of; they become more common among business or workplace settlements.
+In the context of cases involving debt, the provisions for confidentiality are less common but not entirely unheard of; they become more common among business or workplace settlements.

 5. No Admission of Liability